-The Bank uses risk identification and assessment to determine the extent of the potential threat and the risk associated with an IT systems.
-The output of this process helps to identify appropriate controls for reducing risk during the risk mitigation process.
+The Group and the Bank use risk identification and assessment to determine the extent of the potential threat and the risk associated with an IT systems throughout its System Development Life Cycle ("SDLC").
+The output of this process helps to identify appropriate controls for reducing or eliminating risk during the risk mitigation process.